shivajid/MLOpsCICD/README.md

-## Qwiklabs Pipelines
+## Qwiklabs Pipelines (Alternative to this workshop)
-If you are interested in doing the Qwiklabs, it has a good step by step process [Qwiklabs Tutorials](https://www.cloudskillsboost.google/focuses/21234?parent=catalog)
+If you are interested in doing the Qwiklabs for Vertex Pipelines with Kubeflow, it has a good step by step process [Qwiklabs Tutorials](https://www.cloudskillsboost.google/focuses/21234?parent=catalog)

 ### Enviroment